Research−implementation organisations and their role for sustainable development

 Currently, world leaders are convening at the 77th United Nations General Assembly in New York.
 In parallel, the Science Summit is being held, with the central theme being the role and contribution of science in attaining the Sustainable Development Goals (SDGs).
 Jasmina Saric reflects on the emergence, role and future of organisations that combine research and implementation for sustainable development.
 New findings on this topic will be presented at the Science Summit in a session convened by Swiss TPH.

-Synergising Research and Service Activities at Swiss Research Institutions to Accelerate Sustainable Development
+Combining Research and Services at Swiss Research Institutions to Accelerate Sustainable Development